 Learn more about our residential program groups for youth at De Paul:

 De Paul supports young people to get back on track with their education.

 School is an integral part of treatment.
 The De Paul Alternative School is fully accredited and is connected with Portland Public Schools.
 Academic classes consume four hours a day, Monday through Friday.
 Because De Paul students are at different grade levels, much of the instruction is individualized.
 Students at the schools participate in core classes such as math and English, and also choose electives such as photography, art, fitness, and astronomy.
 Credits earned at the De Paul School transfer to the student’s home school once they leave treatment.
 In some cases, students may prepare to take the GED exam or graduate from the De Paul Alternative School.

 Safety, separateness and structure are key components of residential treatment at De Paul.
 Young people and staff work together to integrate the skills and knowledge gained during residential treatment and transition to intensive outpatient or outpatient treatment.

 Many clients who come to De Paul Treatment Centers have co-occurring mental health issues; this is called having a dual diagnosis.
 Dual diagnosis is treated by counselors who are Qualified Mental Health Professionals (QMHP) and are trained in mental health assessment and counseling.
 Medication management is offered by the De Paul medical team.

 De Paul’s counselors are professionally trained to work with chemical dependency and co-occurring mental health disorders.
-De Paul has a medical team led by our medical director, Dr. Brooke Maylie.
+De Paul has a medical team led by our Chief Medical Officer, Dr. Jessica Gregg.
 The team consists of a psychiatric nurse practitioner and a family nurse practitioner.